park-bench/netcheck/README.md

 Updates may change configuration file options, so if you have a configuration file already, check that it has all of the required options in the current example file.

+## Known Errors and Limitations

+* IPv6 is not supported.